|

 described below:

-using a common bathroom scale and a box.
+using a bathroom scale and a box.
 On a level surface, place the coupler of

 the loaded trailer on the scale at normal towing height (not pictured).